 Throughout this video series we have learned how the two components which construct a seventh chord are a triad and an interval of a seventh above its root note.
 A half diminished seventh chord is called so because only the triad component is diminished, while the interval of a seventh is minor.

-Now, the notes of a diminished triad are very similar to the notes of a minor triad with the exception of a flattened fifth.
-For example, if the notes of an A minor triad are A, C, and E, then the notes of a diminished triad would be A, C, and E-flat.
-By adding an interval of a minor seventh above the note A to the notes of an A diminished triad we would then be playing an A half diminished seventh chord.
+By adding an interval of a minor seventh above the note A - the note G - to the notes of an A diminished triad we would then be playing an A half diminished seventh chord.

-Likewise, the notes of a D diminished triad are D, F, and A-flat.
 Playing these notes together with the note C would create a D half diminished seventh chord.

 Another name for a diminished seventh chord is minor seventh flat five.
 In other words, a half diminished seventh chord may also be looked at as being a minor seventh chord with a flattened fifth.